top of page

 3. Training.
 Are you doing too much?
 After 40, more volume creates more cortisol, more water retention, and more stall.
 The exercise post covers the recovery-first fix.

 4. Recovery.
 Sleep, stress, and nervous system load — these are where most hidden stalls live for the over-40 demographic.
-Post 7 in this series will cover this in full.

 The Bottom Line